 While working on the coding for the April 2024 edition of my “Build of the Month” Series, I found the model selection so interesting that I decided to build one for myself.
 Changes I made to the original design are discussed in my “Miss Vintage Build Description” which you can download using the link provided below.

 Wing construction is a snap with a high lift flat bottom airfoil for easy building on a flat surface.
 Half ribs and diagonal braces are used for strength as well as looks.
-They require very little time to install and, as a plus, you don't have to sheet the leading edge of the wing.
 Ailerons are of the simple and effective strip type, making the choice of three or four channels an easy one for the builder.
 Little extra effort is required to add ailerons.
 The fuselage is constructed almost entirely of hardwood.
 Fuselage sides are cut from 1/8th Lite Ply and are as light as balsa with far greater strength.
 The open framework is built from 3/16th square spruce which is also very light and strong.
 The only balsa contained in the fuselage is one bulkhead and the top block.
-The main advantage to this type of structure, in addition to its ruggedness, is economy!
-The tail surfaces are primarily constructed of laminated spruce and provide protection from warping and, again, are economical to build as well as rugged and light.
-Finished with see-through covering, Miss Vintage is a real showstopper guaranteed to attract attention from fellow RC'ers and spectators alike.
+Miss Vintage is a real showstopper guaranteed to attract attention from fellow RC'ers and spectators alike.

 Flying capabilities are extremely good.
 Miss Vintage is capable of many aerobatics including inverted flight and yet is very gentle and easy to fly.
 Because of the easy take-off and landing characteristics, Miss Vintage could be used as a trainer and first airplane.
-If you have built at least one RC plane and understand basic construction techniques, you can build Miss Vintage — so let us get started!”
-Note: Quote extracted from the Miss Vintage 1976 RCM article.
+If you have built at least one RC plane and understand basic construction techniques, you can build Miss Vintage — so let us get started!

 If you have any questions about this build, please feel free to send me an email @: Miss Vintage.